lieberkind/triangular-php/README.md

 cd triangular-php
 ```

-Assuming that php is running and in your path, you can now start testing out your triangles by running:
+Assuming that php is running and available in your path, you can now start testing out your triangles by running:

 ```bash
 php triangle.php 10 10 15